anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ~~~~
 {: #enrollfigure title='Certificate Enrollment' artwork-align="left"}

-The various connections between the registrar and the PKI components
+Note: Connections between the registrar and the PKI components
 of the operator (RA, CA, etc.) may be intermittent or off-line.
-Messages are to be sent as soon as sufficient transfer capacity is available.
+Messages should sent as soon as sufficient transfer capacity is available.

-The label `[OPTIONAL forwarding]` means that on receiving from a pledge a
+The label `[OPTIONAL forwarding]` in {{enrollfigure}}
+means that on receiving from a pledge a
 request of the given type, the registrar MAY answer the request directly itself.
 Otherwise the registrar MUST forward the request to a backend PKI component
 and forward any resulting response back to the pledge.

 Notes:

 The decision whether to forward a request or to answer it directly can depend
 on various static and dynamic factors.
 They include the application scenario,
-the capabilities of the registrar and of the local RA possibly co-located
+the capabilities of the registrar an of the local RA possibly co-located
 with the registrar, the enrollment protocol being used, and the specific
 contents of the request.